Azure/azure-sdk/_posts/2020-09-29-connection-pool.md

-# Azure SDK and Connection Pool Limits
+# Azure SDK and Connection Pool Limits in .NET Framework

 To build scalable applications it's important to understand how your downstream dependencies scale and what limitations you can hit.